-Gavin Ewing (Council Colleague Member and Senate)
+Gavin Ewing (Council Colleague Member)

 Hi.
 I am proud to be a Council Colleague Member as a store manager for the Co-op.
-I have represented our members in the Council and Senate since 2015.
+I have represented our members in the Council since 2015.
 These are special positions to hold and I feel privileged to have been given the opportunity to represent the interests of my community.
 Outside of work, I enjoy riding my Fireblade motorbike - attending road races in Northern Ireland and in the Isle of Man.

 Chair and Director of Mayfields Community Trust.
 I'm active in 6 local groups and have a seat on the Ethics and Social Responsibility committees as part of my role on the Members' Council.
 I'm also a Labour Party activist and Co-operative Party member.

 Lesley Reznicek (Vice President and Senate)

 My experience encompasses retail management, employee relations and governance.
 As a Fellow of the Chartered Institute of Personnel and Development, I regularly attend update sessions on HR management.